 You had seen aunty Amina once in your life – about five years ago when you were still ten.
 Yet her face had not changed, the V-shape which looked like your mother’s – the same face you took.
 Your mother had taken you to Agenebode after your third term exams in August that year.
 You spent three weeks there – three memorable weeks of your life.
 On one occasion, you remembered now, that Amina had taken you to see the large River Niger.
 She took you there because you begged her; because you knelt down and fell before her as though she were a queen.
 The day you went there, your mother did not know because she would have frowned if she had been told.
 While your mother and your uncles spoke outside, your aunty pulled you from your mud play at the backyard near the makeshift kitchen.
 She whispered into your ears that you would be visiting River Niger.
-As if she knew you would scream excitedly and tears would well up in your eyes, she held your mouth tight with her palm so that what left your mouth was a muffled noise.
+As if she knew you would scream excitedly and tears would well up in your eyes, she held your mouth tight with her palm so that what left it was a muffled noise.